tillchen/personal-website/content/posts/2020-11-02-Modern-Java-Notes.md

 ## Streams

-1. By using streams, we get parallel processing for free.
+1. Streams let us manipulate collections in a declarative way.
+By using streams, we get parallel processing for free.

     ```java
     import static java.util.stream.Collectors.toList;